ysgard/batch-rename/README.md

 A small program to handle batch renames and copies.

+Yes, I know that [GNU program here] exists and does this already.
+This was more an excuse to stretch my Go programming muscles and make something that I'm more likely to use.

 [BUG] Currently, need to use the -<longarg> option instead of --<longarg>, because, weirdly, the flags package doesn't provide the latter option.